AyushxOD/devsecops-project-one/README.md

 ---

-*Built with ❤️ using GitHub Actions, AWS, SonarCloud, and Trivy*
+*Built with ❤️ using GitHub Actions, AWS, Claude Code, Gemini, SonarCloud, and Trivy*